landsurveyorsunited/flex-twittersearch-widget/README.md

 - The ArcGIS Flex API v3.x SDK which includes the swc library.
 This can be downloaded here: [http://resources.arcgis.com/en/communities/flex-api/](http://resources.arcgis.com/en/communities/flex-api/)

-- Internet access to the ArcGIS Online sample servers.
+- Internet access to the ArcGIS Online sample map servers.

 - Web Server to deploy the application either Apache or IIS